microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// references are removed, but any pins stay behind.
 ///
 /// MddAddPackageDependency adds the resolved package to the process' package
-/// graph, per the rank and options/flags parameters.
+/// graph, per the rank and options parameters.
 The process' package
 /// graph is used to search for DLLs (per Dynamic-Link Library Search Order),
 /// WinRT objects and other resources; the caller can now load DLLs, activate
 /// WinRT objects and use other resources from the framework package until
 /// MddRemovePackageDependency is called.
 The packageDependencyId parameter
 /// must match a package dependency defined for the calling user or the
-/// system (i.e. pinned with MddTryCreatePackageDependencyOptions::ScopeIsSystem) else
+/// system (i.e. pinned with MddCreatePackageDependencyOptions::ScopeIsSystem) else
 /// an error is returned.
 ///
 /// @param packageDependencyContext valid until passed to MddRemovePackageDependency()